nishantrayan/nishantrayan.github.io/_posts/2019-11-24-journey-into-management.md

 ## The Fear
 I have been an engineer since I finshed my undergrad in 2008.
 Well, its over 11 years ago.
 But I was an engineer before then (I just didn't have a degree).
 I spent a lot of time at my local CSC computer center to print the pyramid of stars.
 Anyone who was learning to code in the early 2000s know exactly what I am talking about.
 Flow charts were my cup of tea.
 I loved expressing complex solutions using simple logical constructs.

-Since then, I have worked for multiple tech companies contributing code, ideas and constructive arguments with many smart engineers like me.
+Since then, I have worked for multiple tech companies contributing code, ideas and constructive arguments with many smart engineers.
 There were definitly times where I felt like sh* when I made production impacting blunders.
 Bugs that have caused the entire company to come to a halt and NO, I did not get fired for that, at-least not until a later point in my career.

 Throughout my journey in the tech industry there was one thing that has always been a constant.
 My fear of being a manager.
 I feared it, not because it was difficult but because, it required programming human interactions and humans don't follow 0s and 1s.
 There are many ways people react and they don't always follow your script.
 You can't spend the night coming up with a great solution and type feverishly into someone's brain.
 This uncertainty meant all that I have learnt in my last 10 years were no longer applicable in my job and it almost felt like starting from scratch.